touchlab/KMMBridge/CONTRIBUTING.md

 ## Questions

-If you have any questions, please, contact us in the Kotlin [Community Slack](https://kotlinlang.slack.com/) in [this channel](https://kotlinlang.slack.com/archives/CTJB58X7X).
+If you have any questions, please, contact us in the Kotlin [Community Slack](https://kotlinlang.slack.com/) in the [touchlab-support](https://kotlinlang.slack.com/archives/CTJB58X7X) channel.
 To join the Kotlin Community Slack, [request access here](http://slack.kotlinlang.org/).

 For direct assistance, please [reach out to Touchlab](https://touchlab.co/contact-us/) to discuss support options.